 Today’s high winds could result in significant property damage

-Hamilton, NJ, February 25, 2019 –– With wind gusts across New Jersey reaching as high as 60 mph this afternoon, concerns about damaging winds that could result in downed trees on homes and cars are top of mind.
+Hartford, CT, February 25, 2019 –– With wind gusts across Connecticut reaching as high as 60 mph this afternoon, concerns about damaging winds that could result in downed trees on homes and cars are top of mind.

-“Today’s wild weather is a reminder for homeowners to regularly review their insurance policies to become familiar with their coverage, so they are prepared and informed if, and when, disaster strikes,” said Tracy E. Noble, manager of Public and Government Affairs for AAA Mid-Atlantic.
+“Today’s wild weather is a reminder for homeowners to regularly review their insurance policies to become familiar with their coverage, so they are prepared and informed if, and when, disaster strikes,” says Greg Lauria, Regional Director for AAA Insurance.
 “Property damage from strong winds and damaging storms can be an unexpected financial hardship for many.”

 AAA Insurance offers tips on how to deal with damage after a storm: